starshev/Python-Data-Validation-Unicorn-Companies/README.md

-# Data Cleaning and Validation with Python · Unicorns
+# Data Validation with Python · Unicorns

-### Context
+### Project Overview

-Analyzing financial data on unicorn companies — those valued at over one billion dollars.
+Performed data cleaning and validation on financial data of unicorn companies (valued over $1 billion).
+Focused on data wrangling, pre-processing, and feature engineering to ensure data quality and prepare it for analysis.

-### Skills
+### Key Skills

-Data wrangling
-Exploratory data analysis
-Data cleaning
-Data structuring
-Data pre-processing
-Feature engineering
+Data cleaning, validation, wrangling, pre-processing, feature engineering